lguzzon-scratchbook/node-fosh/README.md

-# Shdo: Execute shell commands in multiple directories grouped by tags
+# Fosh: Execute shell commands in multiple directories grouped by tags

-For developers who **running the same command in different directories** repeatedly, Shdo is a productivity tool that saves time by **executing the command without having to change the directory**.
-Unlike other similar tools, Shdo does not bound to a certain software (like Git for example), it can **execute any shell command**. **It works at least on Windows and Linux**.
+For developers who **running the same command in different directories** repeatedly, Fosh is a productivity tool that saves time by **executing the command without having to change the directory**.
+Unlike other similar tools, Fosh does not bound to a certain software (like Git for example), it can **execute any shell command**. **It works at least on Windows and Linux**.

 * **Manage multiple Git repositors together**